miekg/gitopper/README.md

 - *Diff detection*: possible using the metrics or gitopperctl.
 - *Out of band rollbacks*: use gitopperctl to bypass the normal Git workflow.
 - *No client side processing*: files are used as the are in the Git repo.
-- *Canarying*: give a service a different branch to checkout.
+- *Canarying*: give a service a different branch to check out.

 ## Quick Start